Guide to Radiant Heated Bathroom FloorsSeptember 18, 2017

 Installation is easy for a builder during construction.
 Adhesive backing allows the mat to be laid flat and remain flat, lining the backer boards beneath the tiles.
 As for the cables, they are usually only 1/8th inch thick so they will not raise the tiles.
 An armored cold wire lead connects to a 120v thermostat.
 You can also install a programmable thermostat to boost energy savings.

 Pros and Cons of Heated Under-Tile Floor Mats

-There are many pros and cons of this type of heated floor.
+There are many pros and cons to this type of heated floor.
 Radiant, or underfloor, heating is wonderful for those cold winter mornings, especially in the bathroom, when you just do not want to jump out of a warm shower onto a cold floor.
 Of course, the floor can be cold at any time of year, so having a heated floor mat under your tile is a great comfort all year round.